billguastalla/visualisations/Features/FEATURES.md

-# Introduction
+# Note

 This is a backlog of features to add to the project.
-Formalising these features into specific tasks is done outside of the repository.
+Formalising these features into specific tasks is done outside of the repository, and outlines of features appear here to illustrate the direction of the project.

 # Visualisations